ianfhunter/template/projects/BAthesis.md

 summary: Optimizing Web Content Download in Low-Performance Networks.
 ---

-descriptionFor my Final Year Project, I designed, implemented & evaluated several exploratory techniques in an attempt to alleviate access costs of low-throughput or congested networks, such as those found in developing countries or crowded stadiums.
+For my Final Year Project, I designed, implemented & evaluated several exploratory techniques in an attempt to alleviate access costs of low-throughput or congested networks, such as those found in developing countries or crowded stadiums.

 The system consisted of several component areas that were developed on, including a both a remote and local proxy and on the browser itself.
 The system was developed in a combination of Python, Javascript, Node.JS and HTML.